whitgroves/pokeblue-remix/README.md

 Again, Blue was the game I made memories with, plus I didn't want to lock up a party slot.

 ## The Power Is Yours
-While working on this I developed 2 tools, [matchups.py](./tools/matchups.py) and [moves.py](./tools/moves.py), to convert type matchups and move data from assembly to csv and back again for easier editing of the type chart and movepool.
+While working on this I developed 2 tools, **matchups.py** and **moves.py**, to convert type matchups and move data from assembly to csv and back again for easier editing of the type chart and movepool.

 These should be compatible with any gen 1 disassembly and only rely on the python3 standard library, so feel free to use them in your own project.

 #### Example 1
-To make changes for another repo, copy the individual files, then call:
+To make changes for another repo, copy [matchups.py](./tools/matchups.py) and [moves.py](./tools/moves.py) into your project, then call:
 ```
-$ python3 tools/matchups.py -i <path to type_matchups.asm>
+$ python3 matchups.py -i <path to type_matchups.asm>
-$ python3 tools/moves.py -i <path to moves.asm>
+$ python3 moves.py -i <path to moves.asm>
 ```
 Which whill generate **type_matchups.csv** and **moves.csv**, respectively.

 Edit these files, then run:
 ```
-$ python3 tools/matchups.py -i type_matchups.csv
+$ python3 matchups.py -i type_matchups.csv
-$ python3 tools/moves.py -i moves.csv
+$ python3 moves.py -i moves.csv
 ```
 To generate updated copies of **type_matchups.asm** and **moves.asm**.